Interpretable Geometric Deep Learning via Learnable Randomness Injection: Related Work

 \textbf{Post-hoc Interpretation Methods.} Interpretation methods falling into this category assume a pre-trained model is given and attempts to further analyze it to provide post-hoc interpretation.
 Among them, gradient-based methods~\citep{zhou2016learning, selvaraju2017grad, sundararajan2017axiomatic, shrikumar2017learning, chattopadhay2018grad} may be extended to interpret geometric data by checking the gradients w.r.t. the input features or intermediate embeddings of each point.
 Some methods to interpret graph neural networks can be applied to geometric data~\citep{ying2019gnnexplainer, luo2020parameterized, schlichtkrull2020interpreting, yuan2021explainability}.
 However, these methods need to mask graph structures pre-constructed by geometric features and cannot fully evaluate the effectiveness of geometric features.
 Among other methods, \cite{chen2018learning, yoon2018invase} study pattern selection for regular data, \cite{ribeiro2016should, lundberg2017unified, huang2022graphlime} utilize a local surrogate model, and \cite{lundberg2017unified, chen2018shapley, ancona2019explaining, lundberg2020local} leverage the shapley value to evaluate feature importance.
 These methods either cannot utilize geometric features or cannot be easily applied to irregular geometric data.

 \textbf{Inherently Interpretable Models.} Although vanilla attention mechanisms~\citep{bahdanau2014neural, vaswani2017attention} were widely used for inherent interpretability, multiple recent studies show that they cannot provide reliable interpretation, especially for data with irregular structures~\citep{serrano2019attention, jain2019attention, ying2019gnnexplainer, luo2020parameterized}.
 So, some works focusing on improving the attention mechanism for better interpretability~\citep{bai2021attentions, miao2022interpretable}, some propose to identify representative prototypes during training~\citep{li2018deep, chen2019looks}, and some methods~\citep{taghanaki2020pointmask, yu2020graph, sun2022graph} adopt the information bottleneck principle~\citep{tishby2000information}.
 However, all these methods cannot analyze geometric features in GDL.
-Along another line, although invariant learning methods~\citep{arjovsky2019invariant, chang2020invariant, krueger2021out, wu2022discovering} based on causality analysis may also provide some interpretability, these methods are typically of great complexity and seem to provide subpar interpretability even on graph-structured data without geometric features~\citep{miao2022interpretable}.
+Along another line, invariant learning methods~\citep{arjovsky2019invariant, chang2020invariant, krueger2021out, wu2022discovering, chen2022learning} focusing on out-of-distribution generalization based on causality analysis may also provide some interpretability, but these methods are typically of great complexity and cannot analyze the geometric features as well.